xbeat/Machine-Learning/README.md

 Linear independence is a fundamental concept in linear algebra that plays a crucial role in various aspects of artificial intelligence and machine learning.
 It helps in understanding the uniqueness of solutions, feature selection, and dimensionality reduction.
 This presentation will explore the concept of linear independence and its applications in AI and ML using Python.

+## Efficient Market Hypothesis using Python

+Introduction to Efficient Market Hypothesis (EMH)

+The Efficient Market Hypothesis (EMH) is a fundamental concept in financial economics that suggests asset prices fully reflect all available information.
+This theory implies that it's impossible to consistently outperform the market through expert stock selection or market timing.

 ## Advanced Pandas Techniques for Machine Learning

 Introduction to Advanced Data Manipulation